Water Quality

 • Rain water and bottled water are other options to consider for prevention of scale build up.

 • To prevent scale build up completely consider a professional water filtration system that removes particles, chemicals and minerals.
-To see recommended systems Click Here
+To view my recommended water filtration systems Click Here

 • If you have high quality tap water you can use it.
 In fact, Most of my Melbourne-based customers use unfiltered tap water.
 However, it is important to note that this is at your own risk as water quality varies from location to location, and from home to home.
 Also note that these machines will need to be descaled periodically.